Do you need an attorney for an eviction in New Jersey?

 An attorney is a legal requirement for filing an eviction in New Jersey for properties owned by entity, such as a limited liability company or corporation.
 Eviction actions for real estate owned by a person do not require an attorney.

-However, eviction is never as simple as serving a notice, showing up at court, and expecting a tenant to leave.
-New Jersey has strict tenant-protection law.
-Honest mistakes can result in dismissal, restarts, and in turn lost cash flow or more on-going damage to the premises.
+However, eviction is never as simple as serving a notice, showing up at court, and the tenant vacating.
+New Jersey’s Anti-Eviction Act has strict tenant-protection.
+Honest mistakes can result in dismissal, restarts, and in turn lost cash flow or on-going damage to the premises.

 This blog explains when a landlord needs an attorney, how court rules apply to individuals and companies, and why professional representation reduces risk, cost, and delay.